mikelangelo1/hackbio-internship/stage-4.md

 The optimized Orthogonal Matching Pursuit (OMP) model was assessed on the test set, and the following performance metrics were obtained:

-- **Mean Squared Error (MSE):** 1.2943
+- **Mean Squared Error (MSE):** 6.962
-- **R-squared (R²):** 0.4545
+- **R-squared (R²):** 0.069
-- **Mean Absolute Error (MAE):** 0.8845
+- **Mean Absolute Error (MAE):** 2.090

-The R² value of 0.4545 indicates that our model explains approximately 45.45% of the variance in the IC50 values.
+The R² value of 0.069 indicates that our model explains approximately 6.9% of the variance in the IC50 values.
 While this demonstrates some predictive power, a significant portion of the variability in the data remains unaccounted for, indicating potential areas for improvement.

 ### Scatter Plot Analysis
-![Scatter plot of actual vs predicted IC50](./stage-4/images/ML_predicted_result.png) A scatter plot of actual vs. predicted IC50 values revealed a positive correlation, with a correlation coefficient of **0.6870**.
+![Scatter plot of actual vs predicted IC50](./stage-4/images/ML_predicted_result.png) A scatter plot of actual vs. predicted IC50 values revealed a positive correlation, with a correlation coefficient of **0.069**.
 This moderate positive correlation suggests that while the model’s predictions generally align with the actual values, there is still room for improvement in predictive accuracy.

 ## Comparison with Target Paper

-In the original study, R² values ranged from 0.57 to 0.72 across different feature sets and algorithms.
-Our model’s R² of 0.4545 falls below this range, suggesting that our reproduction did not fully capture the performance reported in the target paper.
-This discrepancy could stem from differences in feature selection, variations in the dataset, or the choice of algorithm used in our analysis.
-Further investigation is required to pinpoint the causes and bridge this performance gap.
+In the original study, an R² value of 0.68 was reported.
+Our model’s R² of 0.069 falls significantly below this, indicating that our reproduction did not achieve the performance reported in the target paper.
+This difference could be attributed to variations in feature selection, differences in the dataset, or the choice of algorithm in our analysis.
+Further investigation is needed to identify the causes of this discrepancy and improve the model's performance.

 ## Conclusion and Insights